 Somewhere between 10 and 100 years ago, I used to watch a TV show about oil painting.
 It featured a crazy, bushy-haired guy painting outdoor scenes with "happy little trees" and mountain scenes.
 Although not an artist by any means, I always thought I could do that and really wanted to try, but I never found the time or money.

 Then, two years ago, my wonderful wife bought me a starter kit from the Bob Ross Joy of Painting series, the very man I had watched years ago.
 She also bought me an easel and some other supplies, and I, Dan Harmon, began to paint with oil.
 They were pretty awful, but over the months have improved considerably, to the point that I don't automatically look for the trash can when one is finished.
 I at least hang on to them for a few days to critique my own errors and have come to realize that oil painting is within my reach, even as a raw beginner.

 Bob Ross Method of Oil Painting

 Bob Ross, in his genius, came up with a method of oil painting that is perfect for beginners in the field.
 Materials from brushes to paints are relatively inexpensive to get started, and right from the start, his "apprentices" begin making actual paintings, not just practice canvases that look like just what they are.
 While those of us that never progress beyond Bob's method of oil painting will never become famous for our artwork, the methods Bob Ross uses in his teaching series "The Joy of Painting" offers encouragement right from the start to newcomers to the field of oil painting.

-Beginners can start small, with a minimum of supplies and still make some beautiful paintings.
-As they find that they enjoy their new hobby they can expand with additional brushes, paints, and other tools slowly and as they find they want to learn even more of the techniques Bob Ross has to offer.
+Beginners can start small, with a minimum of supplies, and still make some beautiful paintings.
+As they find that they enjoy their new hobby, they can slowly expand with additional brushes, paints, and other tools, and they want to learn even more of the techniques Bob Ross offers.

 Bob Ross Joy of Painting Series